iconify/documentation/documents/pages/icon-components/react/icon-exists.md

 	// Load icon.
 Bad example because this should use a callback to re-render arrow in a stateful
-	// component, but this code example is about iconExists(), not loadIcons() loadIcons(['bi:arrow-left']);
+	// component, but this code example is about iconExists(), not loadIcons()

+	// Function loadIcons() is asynchronous, so in this example it will only trigger loading, but
+	// icon data will not be available immediately loadIcons(['bi:arrow-left']);

 	// Return '<'